How to Count Calories: Complete Beginner's Guide (2026)

 Step 1: Calculate Your Calorie Target

-For weight loss: The app suggests a 300-500 calorie deficit from your TDEE For muscle gain: The app suggests a 200-300 calorie surplus For maintenance: The app calculates your TDEE
+For weight loss: A 300–500 calorie deficit from your TDEE For muscle gain: A 200–300 calorie surplus For maintenance: Eat at your TDEE

-The built-in calculator saves you from doing manual math and adjusts as you update your stats.
+The built-in calculator handles all the math and adjusts as you update your stats.

 Step 2: Track Everything for 1 Week (Baseline Week)